ReginaSherman/data-types-practice/README.md

 ## Instructions

 1. Fork and clone this repository.
-1. Change into the new directory.
+1. Change into the new directory and switch to a development branch.
 1. Fulfill the listed requirements.

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
 You are required to turn in your submission by making a pull request on the original repository.

+Unless otherwise stated, homework is due at 10 am ET the next morning.
+Happy coding!

 **Make one commit for each prompt**